Cannabis industry takes steps to manage Canada Post strike

 Chester Ku-Lea, the head of marketing at Herbal Dispatch, a medical cannabis provider located in BC, says the company is in the process of taking steps to create shipping alternatives, including using FedEx.

 He says they were aware the strike was a possibility, but the company was caught off guard by the nature of the strike and its immediate impact across Canada.
-The expectation, he says, is that Canada Post would use rolling or rotating strikes.
+The expectation, he adds, is that Canada Post would use rolling or rotating strikes.
 In the event of rotating strikes, Canada Post would continue processing and delivering packages in areas where there was no strike.
 Today’s announcement, however, was for a full nationwide job action.

 “What caught us by surprise is that when there’s a strike notice it’s usually a rolling strike so services are delayed rather than closed, so that was news to us.
 We expected a rolling strike.”